gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

     ```

--   **latestModificationSince:** On subsequent material updates, Go would invoke this method with the last known revision for the package.
-This method should return a version of the package which is later than the one known by Go.
+-   **latestModificationSince:** On subsequent material updates, GoCD would invoke this method with the last known revision for the package.
+This method should return a version of the package which is later than the one known by GoCD.

     ``` {.code}
         public PackageRevision latestModificationSince(PackageConfiguration packageConfiguration, RepositoryConfiguration repositoryConfiguration, PackageRevision previouslyKnownRevision) {